SLEEPING BAG TESTING

 This is the European standard for Temperature Rating.

-This method gives a CLO value which can be used to predict temperature rating.
+This method gives a CLO value that can be used to predict temperature rating.

 Net Fill Weight